mylittletony/ct-frontend/README.md

 The tests DO NOT RUN at the moment since we've moved massive sections out.
 These will be back in action shortly.

-**Make sure you have updated the Gruntfile to include the api.ctapp.io end-points
+**Make sure you have updated the Gruntfile to include the api.ctapp.io end-points.**

 ## Using with Heroku